What is CSA? Community Supported / Community Shared Agriculture

 How fresh is the produce in a CSA box?

 CSA shares are packed to order, meaning we pack only what our members have ordered each week.
 This minimizes food waste, and allows the produce to be as fresh as possible.
 We pick our produce and herbs when they are at their peak, by hand and in small batches, again to ensure ripeness and freshness.
-Usually we harvest on the morning of delivery (or within 24 hours of delivery), meaning produce is much fresher than what you get in a grocery store.
+We harvest within 24 hours of delivery, meaning produce is much fresher than what you get in a grocery store.
 Produce is stored in our cooler until pick-up/delivery.

 Where can I pick up the CSA boxes locally?